wdolek/w4k-extensions-configuration-aws-secretsmanager/README.md

     });
 ```

-Watcher won't be started when initial load of secret fails.
+Watcher won't be started when initial secret load failed.

+When refreshing secrets, use `IOptionsSnapshot<T>` or `IOptionsMonitor<T>` instead of just `IOptions<T>`.
+For more details about _options pattern_, see official documentation [Options pattern in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options).

-Be aware that querying secret value from AWS Secrets Manager is not free.
-See [AWS Secrets Manager pricing](https://aws.amazon.com/secrets-manager/pricing/) for more details.
+Please note that there are associated costs for retrieving secret values from AWS Secrets Manager.
+Refer to the [AWS Secrets Manager pricing](https://aws.amazon.com/secrets-manager/pricing/) for further information.

 ### Startup behavior